vipulnaik/diet-exercise-health/profile-information/health-profile.md

 other one-off readings in response to health events or other incidents) in [blood_pressure_readings.sql](../sql/blood_pressure_readings.sql).
-As of 2025-01-18, my latest morning heart rate readings from the BP machine (before exercise or eating) as measured as part of blood pressure measurement were on 2025-01-18 with readings of 58 bpm and 60 bpm respectively.
-Earlier readings on 2024-12-15 (which are a little lower and more typical when the ambient temperature is warmer) were 49 bpm and 48 bpm respectively.
+As of 2025-02-18, my latest morning heart rate readings from the BP machine (before exercise or eating) as measured as part of blood pressure measurement were on 2025-02-18 with both readings coming to 53 bpm.
+The ambient temperature at the time I took the readings was 61 degrees Fahrenheit.

 I also record my heart rate and SpO2 as part of my monthly pulse oximeter readings (as well as other one-off readings in response to